Set up and launch a multivariate A/B experiment

 Several variations make up a section.

-Remember, we are testing the color and wording of a CTA.
-There are 3 colors (blue, red, orange) and 2 wordings: Shop and Add to cart.
+Remember, we are testing a CTA’s color and wording.
+There are three colors (blue, red, orange) and two wordings: Shop and Add to cart.

-You can create a first section (Section A, you can name it “COLOR”) for colors that includes your reference version as well as the variations red and orange.
+You can create a first section (Section A, which we call COLOR) for colors, which includes your reference version, and the red and orange variations.

-At the same time you want to test the CTA’s wording and compare Shop with Add to cart now.
-You can create a second section (Section B, you can name it “WORDING”) for the wording which will include your reference version as well as the variations Add to cart now.
+You want to test the CTA’s wording and compare Shop with Add to cart now.
+Create a second section (Section B, which we call WORDING) for the wording which will include your reference version and the Add to cart variation.

-Click on Create: the MVT version of the graphic editor opens.
+Click Create: the MVT version of the graphic editor opens.

 The MVT editor